fsaresh/fsaresh.github.io/content/posts/career/interviewer-guidance/index.md

 ## Resume Prep
 A good resume highlights impact and results over effort.
 Whenever possible, share quantitative metrics over how things improved and how those metrics were gathered.
 When reviewing your ex-team member’s resume, use a discerning eye to highlight what’s impactful.

-I find it helpful to share my own resume and go over why I included (or didn’t include) certain things I’ve worked on as a starting point/example.
+I find it helpful to share my own resume and go over why I included (and why I didn’t include) certain things I’ve worked on as a starting point/example.
 I find opening up emotionally myself encourages them to do the same, and it leads to a less defensive, more open and honest conversation from the get-go.

 Here are some articles that highlight important facets of a good resume:
 1. [How to Write an Effective Resume](https://blog.coursera.org/how-to-write-an-effective-resume/)